 Elf on the Shelf: We know.
-What started as a fun tradition, having an Elf on the Shelf, has now become a weight that hangs over our head every night after the kids go to bed.
+It started as a fun tradition, but having an Elf on the Shelf has now become a weight that hangs over our head every night after the kids go to bed.
 Scouring Pinterest and the internet for new (easy) ideas has gotten old and the kids’ expectations have increased.

 So what do we do???